Unmanned surveillance and reconnaissance aerial vehicle: Current models

+The Harbin BZK-005 family encompasses reconnaissance variant like BZK-005 alongside combat-focused models like the BZK-005C.

+CH-1and CH-2 variants are for reconnaissance.

 Future models and technology demonstrators

 Belgium

 The Belgians were early adopters of reconnaissance UAVs, introducing the "Epervier (Sparrowhawk)" UAV in the early 1970s.
 It was built by Manufacture Belge De Lampes Et De Materiel Electronique SA (MBLE) of Belgium.
 Epervier prototypes were propeller-driven, but the production Epervier UAV, the "X.5" model, was fitted with a Rover TJ125 turbojet with 510 N (52 kgf / 114 lbf) thrust.
 It was launched by a RATO booster and recovered by parachute.

 It had a boxy fiberglass fuselage with a rear-mounted truncated-delta wing, a single tailfin, and winglet fins at the end of each wing.
 It had a length of 2.25 m, a wingspan of 1.72 m, and a launch weight of 142 kg, The Epervier has now been replaced by the IAI Hunter, which was obtained by the Belgian military with Belgian-specified systems.

 Croatia

 Croatia has fielded a series of tactical UAVs, beginning with the MAH-1 in early 1993 built by Igor Pongrac.
-Later on Israels IAI Malat tactical UAVs were built and developed on behalf MAH-1.
+Later on Israel's IAI Malat tactical UAVs were built and developed on behalf MAH-1.